nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Rebase-Interactive.md

 ## Using the interactive rebase editor

-As stated above, you can perform various operations immediately, e.g. reordering commits by drag and drop.
+As mentioned above, you can perform various operations immediately, e.g. reordering commits by drag and drop.
-If you have to make multiple changes at once you should rather use the Interactive Rebase.
+However, if you need to make multiple changes at once, you should instead use the Interactive Rebase feature.

 To start the interactive rebase command, select the first commit that should be changed and invoke **Rebase Interactive From** from the context menu.

 In the *Interactive Rebase* dialog you will be able to squash commits, reorder using drag and drop, edit commit messages, but these operations will only be executed when clicking the **Rebase** button.

-In case of conflicts, the rebase will stop (like a normal rebase, too).
+In case of conflicts, the rebase operation will stop (in the same way a normal rebase would).
 After solving the conflicts, click the **Continue** banner button.
 To abort the interactive rebase and go back to the previous state, use the **Abort** button.